 9. What does RGB mean?

-RBG simply strands for red, green and blue.
-This feature simply means that you can fully customize the LED lighting, and usually up to and about 16.8 million different color variants.
-Obviously, 16.8 million is the technical amount, and it just means that you can customize your LED to every color known to man.
+RBG stands for red, green and blue.
+This feature just means that you can fully customize the LED lighting, and usually up to and about 16.8 million different color variants.
+16.8 million is the technical amount, and it just means that you can customize your LED to every color known to man.

 10. What does macro management mean/do?